LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Introduction

+These two problems are addressed with the high-confidence set (from first stage) that is combined with the small-loss strategy to form large sets of clean samples in the second stage.
+We show that our high-confidence set of clean samples can be up to 30\% more precise than the clean sets formed with the small loss strategy.
+Furthermore, oversampling the clean set has been explored in SSL~\cite{tarvainen2017mean, chen2018semi,iscen2019label,arazo2020pseudo}, but to the best of our knowledge, we are the first group to use it in noisy-label learning problems.

-In this paper, we hypothesise that the generalisation of 2-stage noisy-label learning methods depends on the precision of the unsupervised learning stage to classify clean and noisy samples and a large training set to minimise the EVR at the SSL stage.
-We empirically validate these two hypotheses and propose a new 2-stage noisy-label training algorithm, called LongReMix.
-LongReMix is based on a theoretically sound unsupervised learning method to maximise the precision of the clean sample classification by considering the small-loss strategy over a range of epochs instead of a single one.
-Then, we artificially increase the training set size to improve the generalisation of MixMatch for the minimisation of the EVR during the SSL stage~\cite{berthelot2019mixmatch}.
-We evaluate our approach on the noisy-label learning benchmarks of CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, WebVision~\cite{li2017WebVision}, Clothing1M~\cite{xiao2015learning}, and Food101-N~\cite{lee2018cleannet}, where LongReMix shows the best performance in the field in almost all of those data sets, particularly in problems with extremely large noise rates.
+We evaluate our approach on the noisy-label learning benchmarks of CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, Controlled Noisy Web Labels (CNWL - Red Mini-ImageNet)~\cite{jiang2020beyond}, WebVision~\cite{li2017WebVision}, Clothing1M~\cite{xiao2015learning}, and Food101-N~\cite{lee2018cleannet}, where LongReMix shows the best performance in the field in almost all of those data sets, particularly in problems with extremely large noise rates.
+These results are shown to be significantly better than competing SOTA methods using the statistical test in~\cite{demvsar2006statistical}.
 We also show that LongReMix finds a set of clean samples with higher precision than the competing methods, and is robust to over-fitting in problems with high label noise.